fbuireu/fbuireu/README.md

 > `return true` - My code
 -----

- 🔭 *I’m currently working on*: got 99 projects but finishing them ain't one.
-(For real though, I love starting stuff from scratch and fresh ideas).
+ 🔭 *I’m currently working on*: got 99 projects but finishing them ain't one (for real though, I love starting stuff from scratch and fresh ideas).

  🌱 *I’m currently learning*: cool stuff as always, right now I'm obsessed with **Gatsby**, **React** and **JavaScript**.